AzitaNik/AzitaNik/README.md

-Welcome to Ali's GitHub
-Hello!
 I'm Ali Dehdashti, a seasoned lawyer in Iran and a newly qualified solicitor in England and Wales, currently pursuing my PhD at King's College London.
 My thesis focuses on the future of dispute resolution in financial markets, with a particular emphasis on the application of international arbitration in financial disputes.

 About Me
 🎓 Educational Background: PhD student in Law at King's College London.